 This led him to focus on holistic pain management solutions that include corrective and functional movement mechanics, nervous system and fascial system-based therapies (SRT), and energy/emotional techniques.
 Kinesiology tape is one of the staple tools in his practice.

-In this article, Chris will demonstrate how to tape some of the most common injuries and pains for people who love to move.
+In this article, Chris will demonstrate how to apply kinesiology tape some of the most common injuries and pains for people who love to move.

 Taping for your Elbow Pain